netgfx/Phasetips/README.md

     <li><strong>position: </strong> The position of the tooltip based on the targetObject (default: top, options: top, bottom, left, right)</li>
     <li><strong>targetObject:</strong> The actual object in which the tooltip will appear on hover (default: Game)</li>
     <li><strong>enableCursor: </strong> Enables the hand-cursor over the target object when hovered (default: false)</li>
-    <li><strong>alwaysOn:</strong> If alwaysOn option is set to true, the tooltip will neither fade in nor out upon hover.
+    <li><strong>disableInputEvents:</strong> If disableInputEvents option is set to true, the tooltip will not add will not add input events.
 Use simulateOnHoverOver, simulateOnHoverOut, hideTooltip or showTooltip API functions to manually control the visibility.
 (Default: false)</li>
 </ul>

 <strong>Animation Options:</strong>